-- 3. The EU needs a fully functioning and integrated internal energy market.
+3. The EU needs a fully functioning, interconnected and integrated internal energy market.

 Legislation on the internal energy market must therefore be speedily and fully implemented by Member States in full respect of the agreed deadlines.
-Council and European Parliament are invited to work towards the early adoption of the Commission's proposal for a Regulation on energy markets integrity and transparency. - 4.
-The internal market should be completed by 2014 so as to allow gas and electricity to flow freely.
+Council and European Parliament are invited to work towards the early adoption of the Commission's proposal for a Regulation on energy markets integrity and transparency.

+- 4. The internal market should be completed by 2014 so as to allow gas and electricity to flow freely.
 This requires in particular that in cooperation with ACER national regulators and transmission systems operators step up their work on market coupling and guidelines and on network codes applicable across European networks.
-Member States, in liaison with European standardization bodies, are invited to accelerate work with a view to adopting technical standards for electric vehicle charging systems by mid-2011 and for smart grids and meters by the end of 2012.
-The Commission will regularly report on the functioning of the internal energy market, paying particular attention to consumer issues in line with the Council conclusions of 3 December 2010.
+Member States, in liaison with European standardization bodies and industry, are invited to accelerate work with a view to adopting technical standards for electric vehicle charging systems by mid-2011 and for smart grids and meters by the end of 2012.
+The Commission will regularly report on the functioning of the internal energy market, paying particular attention to consumer issues in line with the Council conclusions of 3 December 2010. - 5.
+As set out in the Commission's communication on infrastructure priorities, major efforts are needed to modernise and expand Europe's energy infrastructure and to interconnect networks across borders.
+This is crucial to ensure that solidarity between Member States will become operational, that alternative supply/transit routes and sources of energy will materialise and that renewables will develop and compete with traditional sources.
+It is important to streamline and improve authorisation procedures, while respecting national competences and procedures, for the building of new infrastructure; the European Council looks forward to the forthcoming proposal from the Commission in that respect.
+The various initiatives undertaken by Member States to integrate markets and networks at a regional level as well as those outlined in the Commission communication contribute to the objective and deserve support.
+No EU Member State should remain isolated from the European gas and electricity networks after 2015 or see its energy security jeopardized by lack of the appropriate connections.